anirudh-os/NumeRiddle/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Num Guesser, please fork the repository and create a pull request with your proposed changes.
+If you'd like to contribute to Numeriddle, please fork the repository and create a pull request with your proposed changes.

 ## Acknowledgments

-- This project was created as a learning exercise in Rust programming, following exercises and examples from "The Book" (officially known as "Programming Rust: Fast, Safe Systems Development" by Jim Blandy and Jason Orendorff).
+- This project was created as a learning exercise in Rust programming, following exercises and examples from "The Book"